Craig-Creeger/react-likert-scale/README.md

 This component has three `props`:
 * `question` — (string) This is the prompt that displays above the options.
 * `responses` — (array of objects) These are your options.
-The `value` key is what is returned to the calling application in the `picked` callback.
+The `value` key is what is returned to the calling application in the `onChange` callback.
-* `picked` — (callback function) Optionally, you can provide a callback function that returns the value of the option that was clicked.
+* `onChange` — (callback function) Optionally, you can provide a callback function that returns the value of the option that was clicked.